 |Moving can be a perilous affair!|

-Ancient platanes (plane trees,) line her streets, squares, and waterways, providing dappled shade in the summer heat.
+Ancient platanes (plane trees) line her streets, squares, and waterways, providing dappled shade in the summer heat.
 Pastel blue wood shutters adorn most façades, and keep homes cool.
-Toulouse skies come in many shades of blue: C’est le sud.
-This is the South.
+Toulouse skies come in many shades of blue: C’est le sud (This is southern France.)

 |The Canal du Midi, a civil engineering masterpiece, was built in the 17th century

 |Somewhere on Toulouse’s Left Bank.|

 #4: Toulouse has world-class museums and two Unesco World Heritage sites.

 In this city, art, history and culture are part of daily life.
 So many churches, cathedrals, and basilicas, testimonies of a deeply religious past.
 A long time ago, pilgrims on their way to Santiago de Compostela stopped and prayed in Toulouse‘s iconic Saint-Sernain basilica, the largest romanesque church in Europe (11th century.)
 Les Augustins, a 14th century monastery complete with a church and spectacular cloister, was turned into the local Museum of Fine Arts, and boasts prized collections from European masters.

 |St Sernain basilica, and its unique octogonal church tower|